mxhulab/cryosieve/README.md

 * Version 1.2.3: Add new video tutorial.
 * Version 1.2.1: fix the bug occurring when multiple optic groups are present in a star file.
 * Version 1.2: Initial stable release.

+# FAQ

+A: I successfully executed CryoSieve, but when I tried to import the sieve particles into cryoSPARC to re-estimate their poses, I encountered an error.
+How can I resolve this?
+Q: When setting up the `import stack` job in CryoSPARC, ensure that the `particle_data_path` option is correctly configured.